 Not at all.
 I didn’t really enjoy creative writing until GCSE, and even then it was only when I realised how fun it could be to analyse other texts for my exams.
 I remember once at primary school being so lazy with my writing that I killed my main character off just so that I wouldn’t have to write any more!

 I didn’t really enjoy reading for pleasure until I reached Year 5.
 I was given a copy of the Hobbit graphic novel by my dad and something just clicked.
 I quickly moved on to the Lord of the Rings trilogy and have never looked back.
 I found Terry Pratchett whilst waiting in an airport aged 12.
 I read Reaper Man and was so blown away by the idea of an author writing funny fantasy that I couldn’t put it down.
 I was laughing within the first two pages which helped a lot.

 Will there be another Shadowland Chronicles or Monstacademy book?

-There will be a final Shadowland Chronicles book, hopefully in late 2020 or early 2021.
+There will be a final Shadowland Chronicles book, hopefully in late 2021.
 I may write some shorter stories to fill in the history of Ithilmir at some point.

 I don’t have an end-point for Monstacademy at the moment.
 I have ideas for at least 3 more stories involving Trixie Grimble and her friends, and I may write a Mean Ghouls spin-off at some point.
 I would also love to write another “choose-your-own-adventure” book to sit alongside The Magic Knight.Spread the love...